How To Ask For An Open Relationship Or Marriage

 Opening your relationship will not fix your current relationship problems.
 If you are feeling resentful of or disgusted by your partner, recognize that opening your relationship may be more of an escape for you than exploration—in which case, know that you risk losing your relationship if you open it up.
 Two people need to be strongly bound to make contracts of this nature.
 If what you really want is a breakup, an open relationship may just make things even worse—and lead to a breakup anyway, just after a lot more unnecessary hurt.

 If you do want to preserve your current relationship, the next step is crucial.

 5. Strengthen your connection with your partner.

-Perhaps do some counseling, work on your communication skills together, spend quality time together without electronics or other distractions, make an activity you like to do together a weekly routine.
+Perhaps do some counseling, work on your communication skills together, spend quality time together nurturing your connection, or make an activity you like to do together a weekly routine.
 Honestly evaluate what is happening between you.
 What are the strengths and weaknesses of your relationship?

 6. Avoid labels and jargon.

-Sometimes lingo like "polyamory," "swinging," or "open marriage" scares people off.
-The truth is, everyone has a very different idea of what “open marriage” means.
-Having an open marriage can mean anything from occasionally getting to make out with someone else to watching porn with a love interest, having a flirtatious lunch with a colleague, multiple relationships, or living with more than one partner.
+Sometimes lingo like "open marriage," "polyamory," "swinging," and other terms for nonmonogamy scare people off.
+The truth is, everyone has a very different idea of what these things mean.
+Having an open relationship can mean anything from occasionally getting to make out with someone else to watching porn with a love interest, having a flirtatious lunch with a colleague, multiple relationships, or living with more than one partner.
 Get a very clear picture of what you want before you begin the discussion.

 7. Get some support.